2013/02/08 by Maarten Oelering.

 The Sender header is mostly used by low-entry email services and web forms for tell-a-friend or viral marketing.
 Now that Sender ID is replaced with SPF and DKIM this header does not have much use anymore.

 The Message-ID header contains a unique message identifier.
 It is recommended for the identifier to contain a fully qualified domain name.
 Some providers seem to take notice of that.
 Typically the domain part of the identifier matches the hostname that generated the emails or that sent the emails.

 DKIM signing domain

 The DKIM signing domain (d=) is not required to match any other domain in the email according to the DKIM standard.
-Many ESPs sign with a common domain owned by the ESP, so they can get into the FBL easily.
-This is called a “third-party signature”.
+Many ESPs sign with a common domain owned by the ESP, this way they can get into the FBL easily.
+It is called a “third-party signature”.

 In order to be DMARC compliant the signing domain must be aligned to the From header domain.
 Aligned means that both domains share a common organizational domain.
 An “author signature” is a DKIM signature where the signing domain exactly matches the From domain.

 Hotmail only validates author signatures.
 Therefore this is also a good reason to make sure that the DKIM signing domain matches the From header domain.
 They also seem to validate signatures that match the Sender header domain, but only under certain circumstances.

 The HTML content of the emails will contain URIs in image tags.
 The domain used in these URIs can be anything in theory.
 Many emails use various domains as images are pulled from different sources.
 It is recommended not to use too many external image sources as this is also a common characteristic of spam or phishing mails.